himanshugarg/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_getting_started/index.md

 reportWebVitals();
 ```

-As with `App.js`, the file starts by importing all the JS modules and other assets it needs to run. `src/index.css` holds global styles that are applied to our whole app.
+As with `App.js`, the file starts by importing all the JS modules and other assets it needs to run.

+The first two statements import the React and ReactDOM libraries because they are referenced later in the file.
+We don't write a path or extension when importing the `React` or `ReactDOM` modules — these are not local files; instead, these are listed as a dependency in our `package.json` file.
+Be careful of this distinction as you work through this lesson!

+`src/index.css` holds global styles that are applied to our whole app.
 We can also see our `App` component imported here; it is made available for import thanks to the `export` statement at the bottom of `App.js`.

-Line 7 calls React's `ReactDOM.render()` function with two arguments:

-- The component we want to render, `<App />` in this case.
-- The DOM element inside which we want the component to be rendered, in this case the element with an ID of `root`.
+Line 7 calls React's `ReactDOM.createRoot()` function with the DOM element inside which we want the component to be rendered, in this case the element with an ID of `root`.
 If you look inside `public/index.html`, you'll see that this is a `<div>` element just inside the `<body>`.

 All of this tells React that we want to render our React application with the `App` component as the root, or first component.